 Opened in August 2010, the St. David's School of Nursing at Texas State University's simulation lab occupies approximately 25,000 square feet of space on the 2nd floor of the Nursing building.

 The main simulation space consists of five large inpatient rooms containing 5-6 hospital beds each.
 Although a medical manikin typically resides in each bed, these spaces are sometimes occupied by students (or guests) playing the roles of patients.

 - Two private simulation suites with observation windows facing the lab's audio/video control center

-- A mock private medical office containing six exam rooms and a nurses station
+- A mock private medical office containing six exam rooms and a dedicated nurses station

-The simulation lab maintains a vast inventory of equipment designed to provide a rich educational environment custom-tailored towards our nursing students.
+The simulation lab also maintains a vast inventory of specialized equipment designed to provide a rich educational environment custom-tailored towards nursing students and allied health professionals.

 Included in this inventory are life-size patient simulators that can mimic human functions such as the rise and fall of the chest that occurs during breathing, the ability to talk and provide details of symptoms to students, and blood pressures that can be measured using the appropriate tools.

 There are also specialized task trainers for focused skills practice as well as other common medical equipment such as IV pumps, automated medication dispensing units, portable ultrasounds, defibrillators, and ECG machines.